What is Personal Bankruptcy in Canada?

 Get a Free, No Obligation Consultation

 Your ability to obtain credit in the near future could be affected, since bankruptcy will remain on your credit report for six years from the date of your discharge in most provinces.

 Some debts are not erased.
-Bankruptcy only deals with unsecured debts – things like credit cards, personal loans, income taxes, overdrafts, etc.
+Bankruptcy generally only extinguishes unsecured debts – things like credit cards, personal loans, income taxes, overdrafts, etc.

 A secured debt, such as a car loan or mortgage, may not be included.
 Since you have given an asset as collateral, your creditor can recover the amount owing to them.
 Any shortfall can be dealt with in the bankruptcy.

-Some unsecured debts are also not discharged in a bankruptcy, such as student loans where you were last in school less than 7 years after you stopped going to school and/or any alimony or child support obligations, fines or penalties imposed by the Court, as well as any debt arising from fraud.
+Some unsecured debts are also not discharged in a bankruptcy, such as student loans where you were last in school less than 7 years from the date of bankruptcy, alimony or child support obligations, fines or penalties imposed by the Court, as well as any debt arising from fraud.

 Some assets are not taken from you in bankruptcy.
-These are the “exemptions” that the government has determined you need to survive and be a productive member of society.
+These are the “exemptions” that the federal and provincial governments have determined you need to survive and be a productive member of society.
 The goal of bankruptcy is to give you a fresh start – not to punish or humiliate you.
 You will typically retain personal items and furnishings.

 The list of exemptions is set by each provincial or territorial government.
-For example, in Ontario, a car not exceeding $6,600.00 is exempt, also personal items such as clothing and jewelry to the extent of $7,500.00 and all household furnishings and appliances.
+For example, in Saskatchewan, a motor vehicle with a value not exceeding $10,000.00 is exempt along with personal items such as clothing and jewelry to the extent of $7,500.00 and all household furnishings and appliances.
 In addition, RRSP’s, RDSP’s (except contributions made within the previous 12 months) as well as equity in your residence to a maximum of $50,000.00 per registered owner are exempt from seizure.
 For the relevant exemptions in your province, we recommend speaking with a Licensed Insolvency Trustee.

-The length of your bankruptcy will be nine months, unless one of the following is true:
+The length of your bankruptcy will be nine months, unless one or more of the following is true: